Fox Class – Autumn 2019.

 Maths and Times Tables

 We are focussing on raising literacy standards and will be checking each child’s contact/reading record each week (a small yellow book).
 Please ensure your child brings in the book each day and that he/she is encouraged to read at home (it doesn’t have to be a book – it can be a magazine article or web site).
 Please sign the book each time they read with/to you.
 Accurate spelling is also core to the curriculum.
 The word-lists for years 5 and 6 are statutory.
 The lists are a mixture of words pupils frequently use in their writing and those which they often misspell.
 The word list of Years 5 and 6 can be accessed via the link on the Fox Class page of DB Primary (see below).
 It would really help children if parents/carers could practise these spellings with them.
 New spelling lists will be issued each week, and will be taught in class each Friday.
+We also subscribe to the Spelling Shed, an online fluency and spelling programme that the children can use anywhere they can access the internet (see below for link).

 Computing has deep links with maths, science, and design and technology.
 The core of computing is computer science, in which pupils are taught the principles of information and computation.
 Computing ensures that pupils become digitally literate at a level suitable for the future workplace and as active participants in a digital world.
-At Bethersden, we have a range of resources (including laptops and tablets) to help us achieve the computing programme, and we currently use a programme called ‘DB Primary’ as a learning and information tool.
+At Bethersden, we have a range of resources (including laptops and tablets) to help us achieve the computing programme, and we currently use a programme called ‘DB Primary’ as a learning and information tool (see link below).
 All children in Fox class have log-in details for use at school as part of their lessons and at home, and we also use DB Primary to store useful information, such as details of events, spelling lists, homework and topic.
 Please encourage your children to demonstrate DB Primary to you and – don’t forget – if they claim they’ve lost their weekend homework, they can always find it on online!

 Further details have already been sent out in our parent guide.
 Additional copies can be obtained from the school office.